ziap/ziap.github.io/content/blog/polymorphism/index.md

 }
 ```

-I still prefer this over `std::variant`, and definitely prefer this over using
+I still prefer this over `std::variant`, and definitely over using run-time
-run-time polymorphism, but I think that Rust enum are superior with its safety
+polymorphism, but I think that Rust enum is superior with its safety and
-and convenience.
+convenience.